 While many bass guitarists thrive on electric basses, acoustic bass guitars still hold quite a bit of charm.
-Unlike the electric bass guitar, which is solid body, the acoustic bass guitar is hollow bodied, similar to the acoustic guitar.
-Unlike acoustic guitar however, the acoustic bass typically requires amplification since it is often too quiet to hear by itself.
+Unlike the electric bass guitar, which is a solid body, the acoustic bass guitar is hollow-bodied, similar to the acoustic guitar.
+Unlike acoustic guitar, however, the acoustic bass typically requires amplification since it is often too quiet to hear by itself.
 Below we have given you an overview of what we consider to be the best acoustic bass guitars available.

 An Acoustic Bass Guitar Primer